-Last June, my three friends and I embarked on a one-week road trip from Los Angeles to Oregon in our rented Jeep Patriot, Cheryl (yes, we named our car).
-There were an endless amount of sights, to say the least.
-Similar to California, but utterly different in its own ways, Oregon encompasses an abundance of waterfalls, lakes, mountains, rivers, valleys- you get my point.
-Although our trip was short, we had the time of our lives (despite those inevitable, brief times of bickering haha) and we were able to witness some serious natural beauty.
-Here are a few tips and an itinerary to use for your next trip:
+Last June, my friends and I went on a one-week road trip from Los Angeles to Oregon in our rented Jeep Patriot, Cheryl (yes... we named our car).
+We saw an endless amount of sights along our trip.
+Here are a few tips and an itinerary to use if you're planning a similar trip:

-We intentionally left L.A. on a late Sunday night in order to forego accommodation costs for the night.
+We left Los Angeles on a late Sunday night.

 4. Airbnb in Bend